jotaoncode/threejs-learning/README.md

 ### First project

 So the first project is very basic one that comes from the mrdoob repo of threejs, to see that all is good and running as expected.

+Still there is a lot to learn from the first concepts of this example.
+Perspective Camera, Geometry and Mesh.
+Scene and render with request animation frame.